Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 optimization level, these symbols have gone away.

-It still outputs some warnings about unhandled static initializers, but hopefully our program don't need them, and everything works!
+It still outputs some warnings about unhandled static initializers, but thankfully our program don't need them (I think), and everything works!

 # Future work